 Placed under the category of exotic fruits, kiwi often features as a topping in pavlovas or in fruit bowls, salads and smoothies.
 Very rarely it is cooked; in desserts especially, it is used fresh as an enzyme present in it tends to break down milk proteins rather quickly, interfering with the final texture of the dish.
 It also acts as a tenderizing agent for meats, and is commonly used in the preparation of roasts and curries.
 However, to make the most of its nutritional value, it is said that the best way to have it is on its own, as a raw fruit.

 While we credit apple as the miracle fruit, kiwi too is loaded with essential vitamins and minerals and works in many ways to give you a nutritional boost.
-Here are some pointers –
+Here are some kiwi fruit benefits:

 1. High Source of Vitamin C